chaitany10/Coffee-Ordering-App/README.md

-This App orders Coffeeby sending an Email to COffee-Shop owner.
+This App orders Coffee by sending an Email to Coffee-Shop owner.